 Due to its status as a capital city, Ireland has no shortage of places to stay at every price range.
 From hostels for the backpackers to luxurious accommodation for those who love their holidays served with a slice of luxury, here are the best places to stay in Dublin (based on price and web reviews):

-Abbey Court Hostel: For those looking for a hostel and a very affordable option, Abbey Court Hostel is centrally located and generally well-reviewed.
+For those looking for a hostel and a very affordable option, Abbey Court Hostel is centrally located and generally well-reviewed.
+Check prices and availability here.

-Merrion Hotel: This five-star place to stay offers luxury at its very finest.
+This five-star place to stay offers luxury at its very finest.
 Set within a restored Georgian building, the hotel can be found just over a five-minute walk away from the National Gallery of Ireland.
+Check prices and availability here.

 Tips for visiting Dublin for Two Days

-Purchase the Dublin Pass: If you want to get your money’s worth and are planning on seeing a number of Irish museums and cultural attractions while in Dublin, then you should consider investing in the Dublin Pass.
+If you want to get your money’s worth and are planning on seeing a number of Irish museums and cultural attractions while in Dublin, then you should consider investing in the Dublin Pass.
 The Irish Capital is not the cheapest destination to visit and any opportunity you can save money while visiting is definitely a bonus!
+Check for further information about the Dublin pass here.